Robert-DeForrest-Reynolds/EliJ/README.md

  - semi-colons when there are already newline characters, and we can search forward in specified contexts
  - code block wrapping when code blocks are almost always organized with newlines, and tabs for readability anyways

-All functions can return 3 types, the type statically state, an Error, and a NULL value, or "None" in Pineapple
+All functions can return 3 types, the type statically state, an Error, and a NULL value, or "None" (how do we set this value?) in Pineapple

 Parameter evaluation is just easier, and better done with a wrapping of characters, in Pineapple, and most languages that is parentheses wrap "()".